-Submitted by Conference Board, Inc., The
+Submitted by The Conference Board

 The Conference Board is celebrating 75 years as one of the premier organizations in corporate philanthropy leadership and insights.
 Its work in this area began during the Second World War, when businesses were giving, especially, to charities helping those disrupted by the effects of the war.
 At that time, in 1943, The Conference Board started documenting and analyzing trends and best practices in corporate contributions, generating a bi-annual and, later, annual report on the subject.
 The organization has since expanded its work to cover a range of related topics including sustainability, impact measurement, employee volunteering, and strategic community engagement.

 “Over the last seven decades, The Conference Board has helped shift the U.S. business community from a once-small, hesitant participant in the giving space, to a leading benefactor of impact-based philanthropy,” said Jeff Hoffman, Founding Leader of The Conference Board’s Corporate Citizenship & Philanthropy Institute.
 “And for decades to come, The Conference Board will continue to be at the forefront in providing insights, data and tools to companies as their corporate citizenship programs continue to evolve.”

 Most recently, The Conference Board established a Corporate Citizenship & Philanthropy Institute.
 The Institute includes three Councils, at which senior executives come together to collaboratively explore solutions to key subject matters in their field, and gain access to exclusive research.
 The Councils include the Corporate Social Responsibility (CSR) Council, Philanthropy & Engagement Council, and the Global CSR & Philanthropy Council.